-After the initial search, abstracts and titles were screened as well as duplicates removed.
+After the initial search, abstracts and titles were screened and duplicates removed.
 Articles chosen were agreed upon by all authors.
-Full texts were then reviewed to exclude non-urological articles as well as those that do not meet the inclusion criteria.
+Full-texts were then reviewed to exclude non-urological articles, as well as those that do not meet the inclusion criteria.
 Further to this, a hand search of reference lists was done for any further articles missed.